ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/README.md

 Overall Function: It brings the present back to the stocking pose it found in the beginning of the sequence and opens the gripper, dropping the present into the stocking.
 + The node starts when the state of `/start/backtostocking` is True.
 It publishes to False when the action is complete
 + Gets the pose of the stocking that was obtained in the second step of the sequence by listening to the topic `/pose/stocking` and publishes that poseStamped message to `/baxter_movement/posestamped` to move his end effector to that pose
-+ Once his arm reaches that pose, the node changes the state of /start/releasepresent to Tre
++ Once his arm reaches that pose, the node changes the state of /start/releasepresent to True
 + After releasing the stocking, the node changes the state of /start/backtostocking to False and /start/sweep back to True to begin the sequence again